threefoldtech/home/contribution/operations_process.md

 ## Process services
-1. Bizdev agree on services
+1. BizDev / Stakeholders agree on services
 2. Stakeholders decide on priorities
 3. Roadmap by architects
 4. Dev leads create story's in Github and link to roadmap story's in circles.